HelloKitty/.Net3.5Essentials/README.md

 # .Net 3.5 Essential Backported Functionality

 ###Goal:
-  Backport functionality added to .Net in versions >3.5 that meet the following criteria:
+  **Backport functionality added to .Net in versions >3.5 that meet the following criteria**:

     1. Useful
     2. Can be implemented as extension method or standalone class (no language features)
     3. Simple implementation/imitation